zdravkov/kendo-docs/api/javascript/ui/treelist.md

 ### dataSource `Object|Array|kendo.data.TreeListDataSource`

-The data source of the widget which is used render table rows.
+The data source of the widget which is used to render table rows.
 Can be a JavaScript object which represents a valid data source configuration, a JavaScript array or an existing [kendo.data.DataSource](/api/framework/datasource) instance.

 If the `dataSource` option is set to a JavaScript object or array the widget will initialize a new [kendo.data.DataSource](/api/framework/datasource) instance using that value as data source configuration.

-If the `dataSource` option is an existing [kendo.data.DataSource](/api/framework/datasource) instance the widget will use that instance and will **not** initialize a new one.
+If the `dataSource` option is an existing `kendo.data.DataSource` instance, the widget will use that instance and will **not** initialize a new one.

 #### Example - set dataSource as a JavaScript object